WARP-LAB/WARP-GUIDES-WEBPACK/01-webpack-guide-basic/readme.md

 Convert TTF/OTF to all webwonts (WOFF, WOFF2, EOT, SVG) in building process.

+All webfonts should end with `*-webfont.ext` in their filename.

-Font squirrel online generator is good enough [Font Squirrel Generator](https://www.fontsquirrel.com/tools/webfont-generator).
+Font squirrel online generator is good enough [Font Squirrel Generator](https://www.fontsquirrel.com/tools/webfont-generator), or use [fontplop](https://github.com/matthewgonzalez/fontplop)

 ## Fonts - webfont packing & loading